 Bluffton University seeks to create a residential community built on the four enduring values of discovery, community, respect and service.
 In support of this mission, we require all traditional students enrolled full-time to live on-campus in one of our residence halls.
 The following exceptions exist:

-- A student commuting from the primary home of their parents (within a reasonable distance).
+- A student commuting from the primary home of a parent (within 50 miles).

 - A student who is married.

-- A student who is 24 years of age or older prior to the start of the fall semester.
+- A student who is 23 years of age or older prior to the start of the semester.

 - A custodial parent.

-Approval for off-campus residency is granted by the director of residence life.
+Approval for off-campus residency is granted by the director of residence life and must be requested by filling out the "Request To Live-Off Campus form" found on my.bluffton.edu under the student life or admissions tabs.
+Students need to complete the Request to live off campus form each academic year.
 Once granted, permission to live off-campus is only valid so long as the reason for the original approval exists.
 Any change of status, during the period of off-campus approval, may nullify the decision, thus requiring that student to be invoiced for room and board.
 Students supplying false information to obtain off-campus residency will be held accountable through the Bluffton University conduct process.

 Living successfully in a residence hall environment requires a certain amount of understanding and responsibility on the part of each person.
 It is understood and expected that students are responsible for their own actions and the activities that occur in their rooms.
 The guidelines for living in the halls have been developed in order to foster a pattern of living on the part of all individuals within the residence halls that stresses respect and consideration for others.